By

 How to build a bar chart step by step

-- Name the diagram and label the axes for clarity
+Name the diagram and label the axes for clarity.

 Add a descriptive title to the diagram.
 Clearly indicate what each axis represents with precise labels.

-- Integrate colors and patterns to improve readability
+Incorporate colors and patterns to improve readability

 Nourdine CHEBCHEB

-Subscribe to our Newsletter
+Subscribe to the Newsletter

 Don't miss the latest releases.
+Sign up now to access resources exclusively for members.